strohs/aws-cda-notes/study-notes.md

 ### FIFO Queues
 Used when the **order** of operations and events is critical.
 FIFO queues not available in all regions
 * High Throughput
-    * support 300 messages per second (300 send,receive,or delete operations per second)
+    * support **300 messages per second** (300 send,receive,or delete operations per second)
-    * when you batch 10 messages per operation, FIFO queues can support up to 3,000 messages per second
+    * when you **batch 10 messages per operation**, FIFO queues can support up to **3,000 messages per second**
-* Exactly Once Processing
+* **Exactly Once Processing**
     * a message is delivered once and remains available until a consumer processes and deletes it.
 Duplicates are not introduced into the queue
-* First-in-First-out delivery
+* **First-in-First-out delivery**
     * the order in which messages are sent and received is strictly preserved
+* cannot convert existing standard queues into FIFO queues

+### Dead Letter Queue
+* a type of Standard Queue or FIFO Queue that contains messages that failed a certain number of processing attempts
+* you use dead-letter queues to isolate these messages for further analysis

 ### Example
 * suppose you have a number of image files to encode.
-In an SQS worker queue you create an Amazon SQL message for each file specifying the command (jpeg-encode) and the location of the file in Amazon S3
+In an SQS worker queue you create an Amazon SQS message for each file specifying the command (jpeg-encode) and the location of the file in Amazon S3
 * A pool of Amazon EC2 instances running the needed image processing software does the following:
     1. Asynchronously **pulls** task messages from the queue